groundlight/edge-endpoint/README.md

 ### Configuring detectors for the Edge Endpoint

-While not required, configuring detectors provides finer-grained control over the behavior of specific detectors on the edge.
+While not required, configuring detectors provides fine-grained control over the behavior of specific detectors on the edge.
 Please refer to [the guide to configuring detectors](/CONFIGURING-DETECTORS.md) for more information.

 ### Using the Edge Endpoint with your Groundlight application.